 - Must be at least 21 years of age as of July 1, 2018.
 There is no upper age limit.

 To join, we ask you to attend a New Member Orientation to meet current members and learn more about the Junior League of Los Angeles.

-Please join our Prospective Member List to be the first to receive information about participating in the New Member Class for the 2018-2019.
-Click here to start the New Member Application Process.
-Click here to see a sample of New Member Obligations.
+Please join our Prospective Member List to be the first to receive information about participating in the NEXT New Member Class for the 2019-2020 League year.
+The New Member class for the 2018-2019 League year is closed.
+Click here to see a sample of New Member Obligations for 2018-2019.

 If you have any questions about joining JLLA next year, please contact the Recruitment Chair, Maire Camille Evans at email@example.com or the Junior League of Los Angeles headquarters at (323) 957-4280.